cobailab/cobailab.github.io/content/contact/index.md

         Applicants from chemistry, physics, computational biology, bioinformatics, computer science, applied mathematics, and related disciplines are encouraged to get in touch.
 Prior experience in molecular simulation, machine learning, nucleic-acid research, or scientific programming is helpful but not required for every position.

-        Interested candidates can [email Weiwei He](mailto:weiwei.he@nyu.edu) with a CV, a brief statement of research interests, academic transcripts (for student applicants), and 1-2 representative papers/preprints/project examples (if available).
+        Interested candidates can email at hww5128[at]gmail.com with a CV, a brief statement of research interests, academic transcripts (for student applicants), and 1-2 representative papers/preprints/project examples (if available).
 Applicants can generally expect a response within 1-2 weeks.

         **Email subject line format:**